liao961120/Snake/README.md

 I have tried [GNU Make](https://www.gnu.org/software/make) for my work to enhance reproducibility and automation but got stuck with Chinese character issues on GNU Make built for Windows.
-So I tried `Snakemake` and it looks pretty good!
+So I tried [Snakemake][sn] and it looks pretty good!
 It is based on Python so fewer cross-platform issues should arise.
 It can generate a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) for visualizing dependencies between defined workflows, which is pretty cool!